Atmelfan/scpi-rs/README.md

 scpi = "=0.x.y"
 ```

+# Features
+These features are by default turned off.
+- `extended-error` - Allows extended error messages of the form `error code, "error message; extended message"`.
+Requires more data and program memory.

 # Getting started
 TODO, look at `example` (or `example-cortexm` for embedded) directory for now

 # Character coding
 SCPI is strictly ASCII and will throw a error InvalidCharacter if any non-ascii `(>127)` characters are encountered (Exception: Arbitrary data blocks).
 This library uses byte-slices for all strings and must be converted to UTF8 str type.
 The try_into\<str\> trait will do this automatically and throw an error if unsuccessful.

 # Error handling